 Stick with One URL to Avoid Errors

-Although you can configure your mobile site to have different URLs for different devices, Google recommends that you only use one URL, stating, “Google recommends webmasters follow the industry best practices of using responsive web deign, namely serving the same HTML for all devices.”
-Plus, it’s just simpler for everyone to have one URL and one website that accommodates all devices, whether mobile or PC, due to redirect errors.
+Although you can configure your mobile site to have different URLs for different devices, Google advises that you only use one.
+“Google recommends webmasters follow the industry best practices of using responsive web design, namely serving the same HTML for all devices.”

 Customize Your Software

 Certain websites using extended software packages, like Flash or pop-ups, won’t be compatible with mobile websites and will hurt your site’s load time and performance.
-Google recommends you avoid or customize any third party software that’s going to slow your load time or make your site difficult to use, which can cost you as much as 3.5 percent conversions and a decrease in mobile ranking.
+Google suggests you avoid or customize any third-party software that’s going to slow your load time or make your site difficult to use.
+You don’t want a decrease in mobile ranking.

-Google recommends you use HTML5 standard tags for images and animations to be properly displayed on mobile devices to avoid hurting your site‘s performance.
+Google recommends you use HTML5 standard tags for images and animations to be properly displayed on mobile devices.
 To promote usage for all devices, check your load time with Google PageSpeed Insights to discover any areas that may be slowing your performance.

 Promote Navigation with Proper Text and Buttons

 A key aspect of a mobile site’s navigation and function involves font size, links, and buttons.
 Google recommends you use an appropriate font size so users don’t have to zoom in to read content clearly.

 In addition, Google encourages all links and website buttons to be properly spaced to avoid accidentally hitting the wrong option.